junh1024/junh1024-Documents/Audio/Surround/Home Theater 3D Audio Formats Myths.md

 ### Auro-3D speaker layout is superior to Atmos
 FALSE, MOSTLY.
 Many A3D titles use the 11.1/5.1.6 layout.
-Hence Many people with legacy 7.1 speakers will get no benefit from A3D, unlike Atmos and DTS-X which are typically 7.1, since A3D 5.1.6 downmixes to 5.1.
+Hence, many people with legacy 7.1 speakers will get no benefit from A3D, unlike Atmos and DTS-X which are typically 7.1, since A3D 5.1.6 downmixes to 5.1.
 Also, In A3D 5.1.6, there is reduced rear & rear height resolution due to only 2 back speakers for each level.
 The layout is also uneven.
 This leads to noticeably un-smooth pans at the top/back, especially with larger spaces.
 A few newer A3D titles use 13.1/7.1.6, which rectifies problems with legacy systems & ELL back, but not height back.

 [See here for diagrams](https://imgur.com/a/FYhUz)